mgyenik/qci-takehome/README.md

 The project comes with a simple `run.sh` script which will run both the server and sender using sane default arguments.
 Files are created in `/tmp`, and messages are printed to stdout instead of logged to a file.
-A succesful run will print message from both the sender and the server, and terminate gracefully like
+A succesful run will print messages from both the sender and the server, and terminate gracefully like so:
-so:

 ```shell
 (takehome-env) ...$ sh run.sh